chrisrossi/liljuke/notes.rst

 (Used 2012-12-16)

-At startup, expanded filesystem to fill disk, and turned on sshd, and install upgrades.
+At startup, expanded filesystem to fill disk, and turned on sshd, install upgrades, and enable boot directly to desktop.

 Then login as pi/raspberry and setup wireless by editing /etc/network/interfaces::